turbot/flowpipe/README.md

 [Flowpipe](https://flowpipe.io) is **Workflow for DevOps**.
 Use it automate cloud operations, coordinate people and pipelines, and build workflows as code.

 **Connect people and tools**.
-Connect your cloud data to people and systems using email, chat & APIs.
+Connect your cloud data to people and systems using email, chat, and APIs.
 Workflow steps can even run containers, custom functions, and more.

 **Orchestrate your cloud**.
 Build simple steps into complex workflows.
 Run and test locally.
 Compose solutions across clouds using open source mods.